broadinstitute/gatk-sv/README.md

 ### Data:
 * Illumina short-read whole-genome CRAMs or BAMs, aligned to hg38 with [bwa-mem](https://github.com/lh3/bwa).
 BAMs must also be indexed.
-* Indexed GVCFs produced by GATK HaplotypeCaller, or a jointly genotyped VCF.
 * Family structure definitions file in [PED format](https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format).
 Sex aneuploidies (detected in [EvidenceQC](#evidence-qc)) should be entered as sex = 0.

 #### <a name="sample-exclusion">Sample Exclusion</a>